-The emerger is the pupa that is resting just prior to hatching.
+The emerger is the pupa that is resting just prior to hatching, loved by Rainbow and Brown Trout.
 These flies hang, ideally like the suspender buzzer in the surface film, like the natural emerger it imitates.
-These use cdc which is extremely buoyant.
+These use cdc or materials which are extremely buoyant.

 The Shipmans Buzzer, created by Dave Shipman in 1979-80 is very popular with anglers.
 It can come in a variety of colours.Sandy's Blank Buster CDC emergers are great emerger pattersn as the CDC will hold the fly in the surface film.